straybiker/HA-load-balancer/README.md

 ## Frequent Phase Switching Protection
 The load balancer includes a phase switching protection mechanism to prevent frequent switches between 1 and 3 phases:

-- When switching from 3 phases to 1 phase in Eco or Solar mode, a 15-minute timer is started
+- When switching from 3 phases to 1 phase in Eco or Solar mode, a timer is started.
+Default 5 minutes.
 - During this period, the charger will not switch back to 3 phases even if more power becomes available
 - This protection does not apply to manual mode changes (e.g., switching to "Minimal 1.4kW" or "Minimal 4kW")
 - The timer duration can be adjusted in the `timer.ev_load_balancer_phase_switching_timer` configuration